nikclayton/powercoders.org/site/content/faq/_index.md

           * share the resource with another company in the Powercoders network
       - header: >-
-          Does the company has to apply for a new job permit if the internship is followed up by an apprenticeship?
+          Does the company have to apply for a new job permit if the internship is followed up by an apprenticeship?
         text: >-
           No, the existing job permit can easily be adapted to a permit for an